D2RD4D3D1D2DI

 Diablo II: Resurrected

-Diablo II: Resurrected launches on Steam with the Infernal Edition — exclusive cosmetics, cross-progression with Battle.net, Reign of the Warlock included, and Steam Deck support.
+Diablo II: Resurrected launches on Steam with the Infernal Edition — cross-progression with Battle.net, Reign of the Warlock included, Steam Deck Verified, 43 Steam achievements.

 Steam Infernal Edition — D2R Finally Comes to Steam